MicrosoftDocs/xamarin-docs/docs/android/data-cloud/google-messaging/remote-notifications-with-gcm.md

     GCM still uses `c2dm` in many of its permission strings.)

 -   `android.permission.WAKE_LOCK` &ndash; (Optional) Prevents the
-    device CPU from from going to sleep while listening for a message.
+    device CPU from going to sleep while listening for a message.

 -   `android.permission.INTERNET` &ndash; Grants internet access so the client app can communicate with GCM.